markc/bojax/README.md

     rsync -av ./ bojax.net:var/www/bojax.net --del --exclude='.git'
     ssh -t -t bojax.net '/home/admin/bin/nrestart'
     echo
-    echo "Remember to 'git push'if using a remote git repo"
+    echo "Remember to 'git push' if using a remote git repo"

 where `nrestart` is a shell script on the remote server...